kematzy/minitest-sequel/README.md

 ensure_working_CRUD(User, :name)
 ```

-**NOTE!**
+> [!NOTE]

-- the passed `:model` argument must be the actual Model class and NOT a string or symbol
+> - the passed `:model` argument must be the actual Model class and NOT a string or symbol
-- the passed attribute `:attribute` must be a String attribute or the tests will fail
+> - the passed attribute `:attribute` must be a String attribute or the tests will fail

 <br>